Post at Ackworth |

 (1864), near Oakdale

-A formidable five-mile crescent-shaped line of CSA artillery redoubts and two-gun redans interspersed between 36 arrowhead-shaped infantry forts called "shoupades", built above ground level, behind an advanced line of palisades and rifle pits, located along the north bank of the Chattahoochee River from above the railroad bridge near the mouth of Peachtree Creek (Howell's Ferry) to the mouth of Nickajack Creek (Mason and Turner's Ferry).
+A formidable six-mile crescent-shaped line of CSA artillery redoubts and two-gun redans interspersed between 36 arrowhead-shaped infantry forts called "shoupades", built above ground level, behind an advanced line of palisades and rifle pits, located along the north (west) bank of the Chattahoochee River from above the railroad bridge near the mouth of Peachtree Creek (Howell's Ferry) to the mouth of Nickajack Creek (Mason and Turner's Ferry).
 Additional works were also located on the south bank of the river at Turner's Ferry.
 The line was pre-built in June 1864 by conscripted slave labor, under the supervision of CSA Col. Francis Shoup, chief of artillery for the Army of Tennessee.
-Only ten (?) shoupades still exist, most on private property.
+Only nine shoupades still exist, most on private property.
 One is located in a small park within a private gated development on Log Cabin Drive off of South Atlanta Road.
-Another possibly located on Fort Drive off of Oakdale Road.
+Three are located along Fort Drive off of Oakdale Road.
 About 100 acres containing 1500 feet of earthworks, including one shoupade and a seven-gun redoubt, still remain at the south-end of the line near the mouth of Nickajack Creek, across from the Fulton County Airport, acquired by the state in 2001 for a future state park (info as of 2002).
+Shoupade Park (Cobb County) covers a one-acre parcel with one shoupade, located at 4777 Oakdale Road in Smyrna, and River Line Park (City of Smyrna) covers 12 acres with one shoupade, at 6043 Oakdale Road.
+Johnston's River Line Crosses River Road state marker on Plant Atkinson Road.

 Union trenchworks were built opposed to the CSA line.
 A small Union artillery redoubt is located across Nickajack Creek from the extant shoupade described above.